trustbridgecr/TrustBridge-docs/introduction/overview.md

 - **Backstop Mechanism**: A percentage of deposits and borrower collateral go into a safety reserve to cover defaults.
 - **Reputation System (TRBT Token)**: On-chain score that grows as you use the platform responsibly.
 Higher scores unlock better pools.
 - **Risk Engine**: Powered by Blend, each pool is evaluated as Low, Medium, or High risk.
 Pools may be auto-frozen under certain risk thresholds.
-- **Trustless Work (Future Integration)**: A coordination layer for large or milestone-based loans with dispute resolution features.